-Six months later, the New York Times reported that an American public health official had also verified Lina’s remarkable story:
+Six months later, the New York Times reported that an American public health official had verified Lina's remarkable story:

-The following year the New York Times reported that a trip was being organized so Lina could be “brought to the United States within a month for examination by a five-man medical commission.”
-Plans called for the little mother, the baby boy, and the girl’s parents to travel to Chicago, but there was no follow-up indicating that the Medina family ever made the journey to the U.S.7 In 1941, two years after Lina give birth, the New York Times published an account of an American psychologist who had examined Lina while visiting South America:
+The following year the New York Times reported in a follow-up article that a trip was being organized so Lina could be "brought to the United States within a month for examination by a five-man medical commission."
+Plans called for the little mother, the baby boy, and the girl's parents to travel to Chicago, but there was no follow-up indicating that the Medina family ever made the journey to the U.S.7 In 1941, two years after Lina give birth, the New York Times published an account of an American psychologist who had examined Lina while visiting South America:

 Another passenger [on the liner Santa Clara, which was returning from South America] was Mrs. Paul Kosak, specialist in child education at Teachers College, Columbia University.
 Mrs. Kosak is the only child psychologist who has been permitted to make studies of Lina Medina, the Peruvian girl who, two years ago, gave birth to a child at the age of 5 years.Mrs.
 Kosak said she gave a series of intelligence tests to the child and that on the basis of this study she has no doubt the child's age was given correctly.